meagmohit/EEG-Datasets/README.md

   5. [SEED](http://bcmi.sjtu.edu.cn/~seed/seed.html): 15 subjects were shown video clips eliciting positive/negative/neutral emotion and EEG was recorded over 62 channels.
   6. [SEED-IV](http://bcmi.sjtu.edu.cn/~seed/seed-iv.html): 15 subjects were shown video clips ellicity happy/sad/neutral/fear emotions and EEG was recorded over 62 channels (with eye-tracking) for 3 sessions per subject (24 trials per session).
   7. [SEED-VIG](http://bcmi.sjtu.edu.cn/~seed/seed-vig.html): Vigilance labels with EEG data in a simulated driving task.
 18 electrodes and eye-tracking included.
+  8. [HCI-Tagging](https://mahnob-db.eu/hci-tagging/): Subjetcs were shown video clips (fragments of movies) and they were asked to annotate the emotional state on the scale of valence and arousal.
+During the whole experiment, audio, video, gaze data and physiological data were recorded simultaneously with accurate synchronisation between sensors.

 * **Error-Related Potentials (ErrP)**
   1. [BCI-NER Challenge](https://www.kaggle.com/c/inria-bci-challenge): 26 subjects, 56 EEG Channels for a P300 Speller task, and labeled dataset for the response elicited when P300 decodes a correct or incorrect letter.